 However, do keep in mind your health and energy, as you'll need to make sure your character is in tip-top shape in order to avoid suffering from exhaustion – lose health and you lose a considerable amount of money and items you’ve worked hard to attained.
 Stardew Valley will have you hooked for hours on end, for better or worse.
 (Better, definitely better.)

-Skyrim might be a game that's six years old, but the portability of the Nintendo Switch makes it feel fresh again.
+Skyrim might be a game that's nine years old, but the portability of the Nintendo Switch makes it feel fresh again.
 What was once an exclusively home console and PC experience can now be played on your commute and there's no denying that holding the wild world of Skyrim in the palm of your hand is exhilarating.

 For a touch of novelty, the game also supports the console's Joy-Con motion controls so you can swing your sword and draw your bow in real life.
 It's a whole new way to play.